StanfordVL/iGibsonChallenge2021/README.md

   ```
   This will train in all the training scenes defined in `GibsonEnvV2/gibson2/data/train.json`.
 After every `reload_interval` train steps, a new group of scenes will be randomly sampled and reloaded.

 Feel free to skip Step 4-6 if you want to use other frameworks for training.
-These are just example starter code for your reference.
+This is just a example starter code for your reference.

 Acknowledgments
 -------------------